Geetanjali015/RESTful-API-for-CRUD-operations/README.md

-A single RESTful API for CRUD operations using Django framework Backend Project
+A single RESTful API for CRUD operations using Django framework < br / >
+Backend Project